 |Jonah||Vice President of Sales|

-If you wanted to sort in reverse alphabetical order, you would substitute the
+If you wanted to sort in reverse alphabetical order, you would substitute the ASC statement for DESC.

 You can also sort by multiple columns.
 This can be useful if you have duplicate values in your table that you want to be sorted.
-For example, if you want to find out who has been working for you for the shortest time, in order of their titles, you could use this query:

 SELECT name, title, hired_date FROM employees ORDER BY title, hired_date DESC;

+Our ORDER BY statement sorts the query results.
 Here is the result of our query:

 |Geoff||Senior Sales Associate||2012-03-17|